mckennapsean/code-examples/SQL/README.md

 Compiling & Running Code
 ------------------------

-these are just examples and not meant to be run
+These are just example snippets and not meant to be run as-is.

-just copy-and-paste and edit as you need for your own purpose
+Just copy-and-paste and edit as you need for your own data and purpose.

 Credit
 ------

-**David Adrian** & **Nancy Decker** for the queries behind *Language/samples.sql*
+**David Adrian** & **Nancy Decker** for the queries behind *samples.sql*.